[Sermon I preached June 16, 2007, at the Houston International Seventh-day Adventist Church. Revised and updated to include what has happened since.]

 At one point the mother is reading to the family from a story in which a detective tells how he caught a thief: “I caught him … with an unseen hook and an invisible line which is long enough to let him wander to the ends of the world, and still to bring him back with a twitch upon the thread.”
 The author applies this to God’s way with us.
 God is the fisherman who has caught us, lets us run, and yet can bring us back “with a twitch upon the thread.”

 My story begins with my dedication at the New Haven, Connecticut Seventh-day Adventist Church.
 My mother had become an Adventist as a teenager, and she took us faithfully to Sabbath School, church, and Vacation Bible School at a time when my father was more interested in alcohol and women.
 He would become a Christian when I was in high school, and an Adventist when I was in college, but during my childhood and youth he had no interest in religion.

 I was the oldest of five boys, with an older sister.

-I attended Adventist schools for junior high and two years of high school, and was active in Church—I taught Sabbath school, loved Ingathering even when it was 20 below zero, and enjoyed visiting shut-ins in the nursing homes.
-I began thinking of being a minister when I was baptized as a high school freshman in 1975; I started dreaming of serving as an army chaplain since I heard one speak during my junior year Broadview Academy.
+I attended Adventist schools for junior high and two years of high school, and was active in Church.
+I was encouraged by older members who discerned a call to the ministry long before I did—I taught Sabbath school, loved Ingathering even when it was 20 below zero, and enjoyed visiting shut-ins in the nursing homes.
+When I was baptized as a high school freshman in 1975 the conference evangelist, Arnold Friedrich (who had baptized my mother), challenged me directly to listen to God’s call.
+I started thinking of serving as an Army chaplain after I heard one speak during my junior year Broadview Academy.